Pei-Ling2024/pei-ling2024.github.io/_projects/1_project.md

 # Background

 <span style="font-size:24px">
 Categorization is a fundamental cognitive process that underlies many cognitive functions (e.g., separating spoiled food, finding your friends).
 Over the past sixty years, modern psychology has been exploring the structure of categories in the human mind.
 Understanding category structure involves studying how each member of a category is represented in our minds and arranged in some way.
 For instance, you might represent animals in terms of their size and whether they are predators.
-The space constructed by the dimensions of size and predator is the category space of the animal category.
+The space constructed by the dimensions of size and predator is the category space of the animal category in this example.
 </span>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">